pocomane/brewed-in-the-apocalypse/bita.md

 __Ask what they do__ - when you are speaking and you have nothing to say anymore, ask to one ore more characters in the current scene what they do next.
-Try to ask it to the most obvious player, for example the one that just asked you to __Describe some details__ if that is the reason why you was speaking.

 So at end of the __Describe the scene__ , when the scenarist has nothing more to say, just conclude with "What do you do" ?
 Then here there is the first